Kairotic/mistakes/dyadic.md

 xxxx
 ~~~~

-Here is a handy function for turning integers into multitudes:
+Here is a handy function for turning integers into multitudes, which
+first defines the conversion from `2`, and then the general case based
+upon that.

 ~~~~{.haskell .colourtex}
 fromInt 2 = Pair Unit Unit